Caller warns of 26/11-like terror attack if Pak national Seema Haider did not return home | Law-Order

 - India

-The traffic control room of Mumbai Police has received a call from an unidentified person warning of a 26/11-like terror attack if Pakistani woman Seema Haider did not return to her country, an official said on Thursday.
+The traffic control room of Mumbai Police has received a call from an unidentified person warning of a 26/11-like terror attack if Pakistani woman Seema Haider did not return to her country, an official said.

-The call was received on Wednesday, he said.
-The caller, who spoke in Urdu, said there would be a terror attack like the November 26, 2008 attack on Mumbai and the Uttar Pradesh government will be responsible for it, the police official said.
-Mumbai Police is investigating the threat call and a crime branch team has also been roped in, he said.
-The call was made through an app, and the police were trying to track down the IP address of the caller, the official said.
-Seema Haider, a Pakistani national, recently entered India illegally to marry her lover Sachin Meena, a resident of Greater Noida.
-The two had become friends while playing online game PUBG.
-Police arrested Haider for entering India illegally without a visa through Nepal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)